 During the COVID-19 outbreak people who are blind or partially sighted may be struggling.
-To help, the RNIB have put together a range of resources to assist.
+To help, the RNIB have put together a range of coronavirus resources to assist.

 The RNIB helpline has expanded its opening hours.
 It is now open on weekdays from 8am to 8pm and Saturdays from 9am to 5 pm.
 Tel: 0303 123 9999.

-A COVID-19 information Line is open weekdays from 9am to 5pm and gives advice about keeping independent and well during the outbreak.
+A COVID-19 information line is open weekdays from 9am to 5pm and gives advice about keeping independent and well during the outbreak.
 Tel: 0800 781 1444.